emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 Remember, for input to work it needs to be comprehensible, compelling, and expose you to new things (n+1).
 Talking to someone is pretty compelling, so speech works well as input.
 But make sure your conversation partner keeps their speech comprehensible and that you make sure to talk about new things once and a while.

-I found my German and Italian tutors through[ iTalki, which makes it easy to find affordable online tutors for pretty much any language](https://www.italki.com/affshare?ref=af7409579).
-I've also used [Tandem](https://www.tandem.net) and the (admittedly old-school) [MyLanguageExchange.com](https://mylanguageexchange.com) for exchange.
+I found my German and Italian tutors through <a target="_blank" rel="nofollow" href="https://www.italki.com/affshare?ref=af7409579">iTalki, which makes it easy to find affordable online tutors for pretty much any language</a>.
+I've also used <a target="_blank" href="https://www.tandem.net">Tandem</a> and the (admittedly old-school) <a target="_blank" href="https://mylanguageexchange.com">MyLanguageExchange.com</a> for exchange.

 If you do exchange, consider doing **crosstalk**.
 Crosstalk is when you speak your native language and your partner speaks theirs.
 It works surprisingly well and doubles the amount of time you get input during exchange.
-I really can't praise crosstalk enough, it works great.
-[I've done it for Italian](https://www.monoglotanxiety.com/blog/language-diary-2-first-italian-exchange/) and Spanish now and it has been super helpful.
+I really can't praise crosstalk enough, it works great. <a target="_blank" href="https://www.monoglotanxiety.com/blog/language-diary-2-first-italian-exchange/">I've done it for Italian</a> and Spanish now and it has been super helpful.

 ## Conclusion